 Bishōnen can be found equally distributed between heroes and villains; bishōnen villains often develop devoted followings among fans.
 Bishōnen with white hair are almost always villains, no matter how they initially seem.

 The psychology behind the concept is rather interesting.
 The aesthetic has a tendency to be standard of beauty that transcends the boundaries of both sexual orientation and gender.
 Why it appeals to females is disputed, but one theory is that a feminine man is less inherently threatening to female eyes, even if looks can sometimes be decieving.

 In the English fandom, the term bishōnen simply connotes "a really, really attractive male", but in its original usage, it refers to a specific type of attractiveness that is found in adolescents.
 The cutoff for bishōnen in the strict sense is around 20 years old.
 Beyond this age, the Japanese describe male attractiveness through terms like biseinen or bidanshi ("beautiful man") or ikemen (roughly "good-looking guy").
 The affectionate English fandom shorthand "bishie" bypasses the lexical issues somewhat.
 Examples of both Bishounen and Biseinen should be placed on this page.
-Likely to have drawn on a moe aesthetic when they were younger, and have at least a Hot Mom or dad where they get their looks from.
+Likely to have drawn on a moe aesthetic when they were younger.

 The comparable Korean concept is kkot-minam ("flower pretty boy").
 The most similar Western type is Pretty Boy.